Breword/tmux/Contributing.md

   blocks.
 Can be used to reflow on demand.
 Would be nice to revisit how history-limit works - would it be better as a global limit rather than per pane?

-- ([#1503](https://github.com/tmux/tmux/issues/1503)) Panes that cross multiple
-  columns for extra height.
-This seems fraught with complexity for anything but the simplest cases.

 - Link panes into multiple windows.